 For online portal help, visit Envision’s vendor portal user guide

 Virginia Premier has a Patient Utilization Management & Safety (PUMS) program to help ensure that members are receiving appropriate health care with a focus on patient safety.
-For more information, download the PUMS Information Sheet by clicking here
+For more information, download the PUMS Information Sheet.

 In most cases, yes.
 Authorizations are based on medical need, which is determined by the drug policy, evidence-based medicine, state benefits, regulations, contracts and medical judgment.

 You may obtain approval for specialty drugs by either: